 dry white wine

 I made some changes to the recipe but I used all of the flavors in the meal.
 I sauted the seafood on the side in olive oil and added a squeeze of lemon.
 I served the snow peas steamed on the side, and I used more chicken stock instead of wine in the recipe (only 1/2 cup of wine).
 I didn't put any lemon into the risotto since the wine had plenty of citrus flavors.
 Thanks for submitting this recipe.
 After a few changes we had a great meal.

-If I could rate this dish zero stars, I would.
-This was a complete and total waste of good seafood.
-I consider myself to be a more advanced cook so therefore when making the risotto I heated the broth/wine and added it by 1/2 cup measures as you're supposed to do when making risotto (otherwise you'll end up with a gluey mess).
+I did not care for this recipe.
+I consider myself to be a more advanced cook so therefore when making the risotto I heated the broth/wine and added it by 1/2 cup measures as you're supposed to do when making risotto.
 So as a result, it takes much longer than the recipe states.
-But to be frank, don't waste your time with this recipe....it's really not good.
 The sourness of the wine/lemon juice completely overpowers the flavour of everything else (the seafood choices in this recipe are such delicate flavours!).
-I made this for my husband and mother and none of us could eat it...it was that bad.
+I made this for my husband and mother and none of us cared for it.

 good and refreshing flavor.
 Hubby found it a little too sour, so next time I'll only use about half the lemon juice.
 Also didn't use scallop, which I think would've given it a more complex flavor.